Salary to Hourly Calculator

 Summary

 Your hourly rate can be calculated by multiplying the number of hours you work each week by the number of weeks you work each year, and then dividing your annual salary by the result.
 Our calculator at the top of this page can assist you with working this figure out.
+Note that results given by the calculator are gross figures and therefore do not take tax into account.

 If you're thinking you might be due a pay raise, you can check out our pay raise calculator to see how much a pay increase might be worth.